soda3x/food/README.md

 `npm i` then run `npm run start`

-See `server/README.md` for information on using the choices API.
+See [this repo](https://github.com/soda3x/fdmm-server) for the server component.